Schluechtern/Anne-Listers-Code/Readme.txt

 How to install?
 Download the .otf files or the whole repostry.
-On Linux fonts are usually stored in "/usr/local/share/fonts".
+On Arch Linux fonts can manually be stored in "/usr/local/share/fonts".
 Copy the .otf file in there.
 You can use a subfolder.
 On some Linux systems double click on the .otf file opens a helper to install them.
 On Windows right-click on the .otf and choose "Install", I guess, I have not tried.